 - Names of the guaranteeing associations of all such countries.

-- Imported containers must be empty, ready for refilling and re-exportation.
+- Containers are empty, ready for refilling and re-exportation.

 - Meets health and safety provisions.

 Temporary admission for finishing and re-exportation

 Generally granted for six months renewable one year in total.
 Application for extension can be made 30 days prior to expiry with all relevant documents.
 However, such goods are subjected to following controls:

 - Obtain a client code from Customs Authority for the client whose goods are imported.

 - The importer must be licensed, and activities aligned with the nature of imported goods.